kkruecke/cplus-documentation/notes/value-categories.rst

 7. ``x[i]``, built-in subscript expressions, except when x is an array rvalue.

 STOPPED VIDEO at 5:00 minutes

+Important of Value categories in determining the function to call.
+See

 .. todo:: Use lvalue examples from cppreference.com